 The CFPB has long pursued lawbreakers for abusive conduct.
 Since the passage of the Consumer Financial Protection Act, the CFPB has brought 43 cases, and examiners have issued numerous citations, alleging abusive conduct.
 The claims have ranged from predatory student lending practices to charging consumers costly surprise overdraft fees.
 Today’s policy statement builds on the agency’s actions as well as summarizes for the market, in clear and simple terms, the meaning of the statutory prohibition on abusive conduct.

 Policy statements provide background information about laws the CFPB administers and articulate how the CFPB will exercise its authorities, but they do not impose new legal requirements.
-In 1980 and 1983, respectively, the Federal Trade Commission issued policy statements on both the unfair and deceptive practices prohibitions.
+In 1980 and 1983, respectively, the Federal Trade Commission issued policy statements on both the and practices prohibitions.
 Similarly, today’s guidance summarizes precedent and establishes a framework to help federal and state enforcers identify when companies engage in abusive conduct.

 In this policy statement, the CFPB sets forth how abusive conduct generally includes (1) obscuring important features of a product or service or (2) leveraging certain circumstances—including gaps in understanding, unequal bargaining power, or consumer reliance—to take unreasonable advantage.
 In particular, the statement describes how the use of dark patterns, set-up-to-fail business models like those observed before the mortgage crisis, profiteering off captive customers, and kickbacks and self-dealing can be abusive.